 - Also patients on drugs known to prolong the QT interval

 - Patients with ongoing proarrhythmic conditions such as uncorrected hypokalemia or hypomagnesemia, clinically significant bradycardia, and in patients receiving Class IA or Class III antiarrhythmic agents.

 Elderly patients and patients with cardiac disease may be more susceptible to the effects of arrhythmogenic drugs on the QT interval.

 The potential risk of QT prolongation should be placed in appropriate context when choosing an antibacterial drug: Alternative drugs in the macrolide or fluoroquinolone drug classes also have the potential for QT prolongation or other significant side effects that should be considered when choosing an antibacterial drug.

 Report adverse events involving azithromycin to the FDA MedWatch program at: www.fda.gov/MedWatch.

 Narrator: Thank you for listening.
 The FDA is committed to keeping healthcare professionals informed of the latest safety information.
 A link to this communication can be found at www.fda.gov/DrugSafetyCommunications.
 If you have drug questions, you can reach us at email@example.com.

 And follow us on Twitter @FDA_Drug_Info for up to the minute important drug information.
 Know the moment it happens.

-FDA Drug Safety Podcast: Azithromycin (Zithromax or Zmax) and the risk of potentially fatal heart rhythms mp3(MP3 - 4.9MB) FDA Drug Safety Communication: Azithromycin (Zithromax or Zmax) and the risk of potentially fatal heart rhythms FDA Statement regarding azithromycin (Zithromax) and the risk of cardiovascular death
+FDA Drug Safety Podcast: Azithromycin (Zithromax or Zmax) and the risk of potentially fatal heart rhythms mp3(MP3 - 4.9MB) [ARCHIVED] FDA Drug Safety Communication: Azithromycin (Zithromax or Zmax) and the risk of potentially fatal heart rhythms FDA Statement regarding azithromycin (Zithromax) and the risk of cardiovascular death